Coupled-channel treatment of $^7\mathrm{Li}(n,\gamma)^8\mathrm{Li}$ in effective field theory: A Survey

 \section{A Survey}

 The E1 cross section in Eq.~(\ref{eq:crosssection}) was calculated earlier in Refs.~\cite{Rupak:2011nk, Fernando:2011ts}.
 It depends on four scattering parameters $a_0^{(2)}$, $a_0^{(1)}$, $r_1^{(^5P_2)}$ and $r_1^{(^3P_2)}$.
 The two effective momenta are not known experimentally, and the capture to the $2^+$ $^8$Li ground state is sensitive to only a combination of these.
 In the following we define the thermal ratio as the theory calculation of the capture cross section to the $2^+$ ${}^8{\rm Li}$ ground state at thermal energy, divided by the corresponding experimental value~\cite{Lynn:1991}.
 Fig.~\ref{fig:Contours} shows that a single parameter family of $p$-wave effective momenta can reproduce a given thermal ratio (dashed curves).
-The solid curves show how a single parameter family of $p$-wave effective momenta can produce a given branching ratio of the capture to the $S=2$ channel at thermal energy.
+The solid lines show how a single parameter family of $p$-wave effective momenta can produce a given branching ratio $W_+$ of the capture to the $S=2$ channel at thermal energy.
 In Refs.~\cite{Rupak:2011nk,Fernando:2011ts} a common effective momentum $r_1^{(2^+)}\sim\Lambda$ was used for both $r_1^{(^5P_2)}$ and $r_1^{(^3P_2)}$ for convenience which reproduced the thermal capture rate.
-This also gave a branching ratio that is consistent with the experimental lower bound of $W_+\geq 0.86$~\cite{Gulko:1968}, once the theory errors from the EFT in Ref.~\cite{Fernando:2011ts} are also taken into consideration.
+This also gave a branching ratio that is consistent with the experimental lower bound of $W_+\geq 0.86$~\cite{Gulko:1968}, once the theory errors from the \EFTg ~in Ref.~\cite{Fernando:2011ts} are also taken into consideration.
+A NLO 30\% correction to $r_1^{(^3P_2)}$ is sufficient to satisfy the $W_+$ bound in Fig.~\ref{fig:Contours}.
 We mention that earlier works have estimated the lower bound as 0.80~\cite{Conner:1959} and 0.75~\cite{Abov:1962}, respectively.
-Applying the branching ratio lower bound $W_+\geq 0.86$ to the experimental constraint on thermal capture cross section would restrict $r_1^{(^5P_2)}\sim \SI{-1.5}{\femto\meter^{-1}}$ but leave $r_1^{(^3P_2)}\lesssim \SI{-2}{\femto\meter^{-1}}$ completely unbound from below.
+Applying the branching ratio lower bound $W_+\geq 0.86$ to the experimental constraint on thermal capture rate would restrict $r_1^{(^5P_2)}\sim \SI{-1.5}{\femto\meter^{-1}}$ but leave $r_1^{(^3P_2)}\lesssim \SI{-2}{\femto\meter^{-1}}$ completely unbound from below.

-The result from Ref.~\cite{Fernando:2011ts}, without initial state $d$-wave contribution, is plotted as EFT A in Fig.~\ref{fig:Survey}, where data from Refs.\cite{Lynn:1991,Blackmon:1996,Nagai:2005} are also shown.
+The result from Ref.~\cite{Fernando:2011ts}, without initial state $d$-wave contribution, is plotted as \EFTg ~A in Fig.~\ref{fig:Survey}, where data from Refs.\cite{Lynn:1991,Blackmon:1996,Nagai:2005} are also shown.
 As pointed out in Ref.~\cite{Zhang:2013kja}, one could use the known ANCs $C_{1,\zeta}^2$ to fit the effective momenta using the relation: